spinnaker-hackathon/github-actions/README.md

 ### What GitHub Actions would you like to write or see written to help automate your software devliery workflows in Spinnaker?
 _your answers here_
+- Trigger Spinnaker pipelines
+- Retrieve artifacts from Spinnaker stages
+- Retrieve information from Spinnaker pipeline context
+- Retrieve information about a Spinnaker deployment
+- Possibly modify these deployments too
+- Automate pipeline CRUD ops
+- Do things like “Go Get pipeline results and write a comment” (aka an Atlantis kinda thing for Spinnaker execution)

 ### How would you like to see GitHub and Spinnaker better integrated?
 _your answers here_